marschall/marschall.github.com/_posts/2017-09-30-better-spring-cache-key-generator.md

  * {@link #generate(Object, Method, Object...)} method will be the interface
  * method and therefore be the same for both implemetations.</p>
  */
-class WorkingKeyGenerator implements KeyGenerator {
+final class WorkingKeyGenerator implements KeyGenerator {

   @Override
   public Object generate(Object target, Method method, Object... params) {